Germoe/hit-predictor/reports/project_report.md

 # 5. The Inferential Statistical Analysis

 The section on inferential statistics is looking at statistical significance on observations made and thoughts had during the EDA.
-This is an essential step to understanding whether or not the differences between Hits and Non-Hits are factual or just happened by chance.
+This is an essential step to understanding whether or not the differences between Hits and Non-Hits are unlikely to have just happened by chance.

 The focus for us lies on three categories:
 - Distribution between Hits and Non-Hits